belinore/42-push_swap/README.md

 Stacks were implemented using **circular doubly linked lists** to allow straightforward implementation of stack rotation in both directions.

-I had initially considered using arrays for their performance advantages.
-However, since the project focuses on minimizing the number of operations rather than execution time, I chose a linked list approach to simplify implementation and practice implementing a more advanced linked list variation.
+I considered using arrays for their performance advantages.
+However, since the project focuses on minimizing the number of operations rather than execution time, I chose a linked list approach to simplify implementation and practice implementing a more advanced linked list.

 ## 🛠️ Compilation